A Multivariate Realized GARCH Model

-The main contributions in this paper are the following.
-First, we develop a new class of multivariate GARCH models that facilitates a flexible modeling of the correlation structure, while positive definiteness is assured as an innate property.
+Our main contributions are the following.
+First, we develop a new class of multivariate GARCH models that facilitate flexible modeling of the correlation structure, while positive definiteness is assured as an innate property.
 We refer to these as Multivariate Realized GARCH (MRG) models.
-The main methodological contribution is the dynamic model for the vector representation of the correlation matrix, and the simple factor structure and utilize realized measures of correlations in the modeling.
-Conveniently, the factor approach can greatly reduce the number of free parameters/variables in the model.
-Second, we show that this factor structure arises naturally in models with equicorrelation and block correlation matrices.
-A block correlation structure may be motivated by the sector classifications of the individual assets, or some other partitioning of assets into clusters.
+The main methodological contribution is the dynamic model for the correlation matrix, which can accommodate a simple factor structure and utilize realized measures of correlations in the modeling.
+Conveniently, the factor approach can greatly reduce the number of latent variables and parameters to be estimated.
+Second, we show that this factor structure arises naturally with block correlation matrices, including equicorrelation matrices.
+A block correlation structure may be motivated by the sector classification for companies, or some other partitioning of assets into clusters.
 Not only is the block correlation specification equivalent to a simple linear factor model, the log-likelihood function is also readily available and easy to evaluate, even for high dimensions.
-Third, we demonstrate the usefulness of the framework in an empirical application with nine asset return series, where we explore a block correlation structure motivated by industry sectors the assets belong to.
-We find the new model structure improves the empirical fit both in-sample and out-of-sample when compared to simpler models, such as the constant correlation model and the equicorrelation model.
+Third, we demonstrate the usefulness of the framework in an empirical application with nine assets.
+We find that the MRG model improves empirical fit, both in-sample and out-of-sample, relative to the DCC, DECO, and Block-DECO models.
 The predicted covariance matrices can be used for portfolio construction, such as variance minimization.
-In an out-of-sample comparison, we find that the empirical portfolio variance is reduced by a factor of two relative to a naive equal-weights portfolio.
+In an out-of-sample comparison, we find that the empirical portfolio variance is reduced by a factor of two relative to the equal-weighted portfolio.
 Fourth, we make an interesting auxiliary empirical observation.
 We find the vector representation of the realized correlation matrix is approximately Gaussian distributed.
 This result is analogous to existing results for the logarithmically transformed realized variances, see \citet{ABDE:2001} and \citet{ABDL:2001}.
 An auxiliary result of our analysis is a framework that makes it possible to estimate the Block-DECO model by maximum likelihood for any number of blocks.